 Less than significant impact.
-The STAP elements would be located at sidewalk areas, and emergency access would not be substantially inhibited by the proposed project.
+STAP program elements and future advertising displays would be located at sidewalk areas, and would maintain/meet ADA accessibility requirements.
+Emergency access would not be substantially inhibited by the proposed project.
 The impact of the proposed project would be less than significant, and no mitigation is required.

-Construction of the program elements at each location would last only a few hours of the day and only a few days to complete.
+Construction of the program elements and future advertising displays at each location would last only a few hours of the day and only a few days to complete.
 No lane closures are anticipated during peak hours.
-Compliance with the standard measures SC-TR-1 through SC-TR-9 would reduce the construction impacts to a less than significant level.
+Compliance with PDF-TR-1 through PDF-TR-9 would ensure the construction-related impacts on emergency access would be less than significant.